mirsujat/React-Native-Expo/README.md

 # ReactNative Mobile App
-Build With Expo, Animation and LayoutAnimation
+Build With Expo, React Animation and LayoutAnimation